The benefit of lift modernisation

 Lift modernisations come in all shapes and sizes, from:

 - Component upgrades - a quick and cost-effective way to make small improvements to your lift.
-These upgrades includes items such as fitting a handrail; installing a mirror to help wheelchair users negotiate entry and exit when turning space is limited; installing floor position indicator or a voice enunciator.
+These upgrades include items such as fitting a handrail; installing a mirror to help wheelchair users negotiate entry and exit when turning space is limited; installing a floor position indicator or a voice annunciator.

-- Systems modernisation - improving the performance of your lift by updating entire systems, for example the emergency communication devices, electrics, lifting or door systems.
+- Systems modernisation - improving the performance of your lift by updating entire systems, for example, the emergency communication devices, electrics, door operators or door systems.

-Health and safety is becoming ever more important in all our lifes.
-Lifts, particularly older ones, can be dangerous without appropriate maintenance.
-Modern technology allows us to incorporate more sophisticated safety devices, offering benefits to users and service engineers alike.
+Health and safety are increasingly important in all our lives.
+Lifts, particularly older ones, can benefit from modern technology by incorporating more sophisticated safety devices, offering benefits to building owners, lift users and service engineers alike.